 Judaism is active and thriving at the Congregation of Moses in Kalamazoo, Michigan.
-Our synagogue is over 130 years old and we have occupied our current site for 59 years.
+Our synagogue is over 130 years old and we have occupied our current site since 1961.

-We are affiliated with the United Synagogue of Conservative Judaism and participate actively in the Jewish Federation of Kalamazoo and Southwest Michigan.
-Many of our members are also active in Hadassah.
-We strive to satisfy the diverse spiritual, social, and educational needs of all of our members, young and old.
+CoM is affiliated with the USCJ and we participate actively in the Jewish Federation of Kalamazoo and Southwest Michigan.
+Our goal is to satisfy the diverse spiritual, social and educational needs of all of our members, young and old.

 The mission of the Congregation of Moses is to nurture the spiritual and cultural values of an active Jewish community – to create Jewishness.
 We hope you will be a part of our community!
 We welcome you to contact us if you have any questions about our synagogue or the Kalamazoo Jewish community.

 The Congregation of Moses, an egalitarian traditional synagogue, welcomes all interfaith families.

 We are now reopen for Shabbat morning services!

 Our reopening protocol will remain under continual review as CDC, MDHHS, and local guidance warrant as we begin returning to normal.

 In order to enter the building for services, the following procedures will be observed:

 - As per CDC and MDHHS guidance, the Congregation of Moses encourages and recommends that all members be vaccinated.

 - While in the synagogue, members and guests who are vaccinated will not be required to wear masks.
 However, unvaccinated congregants and guests will be required to do so while in the building.